The financial services industry is facing an unprecedented changing landscape of customer expectations and technology.

 There has been a significant rise of branchless challenger banks (such as Starling), as well as an increasing need for large incumbents to offer remote onboarding solutions as they prune their branch networks.
 These changes are driving rapid growth in the percentage of accounts being opened remotely on a mobile device as opposed to in-branch.

-Further, financial services firms (including banks, wealth management firms and Fintechs) are also looking at the potential disruptive opportunities that Open Banking and the Revised Payment Service Directive (PSD2) may bring.
-Both of these drivers are paving the way for an increased demand for remote onboarding services.
+Further, credit and financial institutions (including banks, wealth management firms and Fintechs) are also looking at the potential disruptive opportunities that Open Banking and the Revised Payment Service Directive (PSD2) may bring.
+Both of these drivers are paving the way for an increased demand for remote customer onboarding solutions.
 Yet some firms are struggling to efficiently perform these remote onboarding checks in a timely and secure manner, often relying on manual processes in stark contrast to the efficient and slick experiences that today’s end-customer now demands.

 Given this legislation was designed to stimulate competition in the financial services sector, it is expected that people and companies will be more likely to switch accounts, leading to an escalation of new account onboarding transactions.

 The challenge of regulatory compliance